pymc-devs/pymc-examples/examples/gaussian_processes/GP-Heteroskedastic.myst.md

 plot_total(axs[2], mu_samples.T, sigma_samples.T**2)
 ```

 That looks much better!
 We've accurately captured the mean behavior of our system, as well as the underlying trend in the variance (with appropriate uncertainty).
 Crucially, the aggregate behavior of the model integrates both epistemic *and* aleatoric uncertainty, and the ~5% of our observations fall outside the 2σ band are more or less evenly distributed across the domain.
-However, even with the Numpyro sampler, this took nearly an hour on a Ryen 7040 laptop to sample only 4k NUTS iterations.
+However, even with the Numpyro sampler, this took nearly an hour on a Ryzen 7040 laptop to sample only 4k NUTS iterations.
 Due to the expense of the requisite matrix inversions, GPs are notoriously inefficient for large data sets.
 Let's reformulate this model using a sparse approximation.

 +++